 Both the middle/junior high and high school program uses a video presentation that can be shown in an assembly or in individual classrooms.
 The video content is completely new to the students each year, and offers students a realistic perspective of the tragic effects of drinking, drug use and drunk driving.
 Each of the videos feature real life Missouri teens and families.
 After the video, each student will receive a pledge card which asks them to make a commitment to remain safe and sober.
 Once the pledges are collected, the results are reported on the Safe and Sober website.

 NOTHING!
 Thanks to support from generous sponsors and a Missouri Department of Transportation grant, this program is offered free to all Missouri middle, junior high or high schools that register for it.

 When can my school use the program?

-The middle/junior high school program is available for use in the fall semester.
-Program materials will be available online starting October 1, 2017.
-Many middle/junior high schools choose to use the materials for Red Ribbon Week which is October 23-31.
+The middle/junior high school program is available online now for the 2017-2018 school year.
+Program materials including the complete video, discussion guides and an online pledge card option will be made available to your school as soon as you register.
+Many middle/junior high schools choose to use the materials for Red Ribbon Week which is October 23-31, but you may decide to use it for National Drug and Alcohol Facts Week (Jan.
+22-28) or April which is Alcohol Awareness Month.
 Pledge numbers are due from all registered middle/junior high schools by May 11, 2018.

-The high school program is available for use at any point during the spring semester.
+The high school program is available online now for the 2017-2018 school year.
+Program materials including the complete video, discussion guides and an online pledge card option will be made available to your school as soon as you register.
+You can use the program the week or time that works best for you.
 We ask that you use the materials and report back your final pledge numbers by May 11, 2018, so that we know how the materials are being used.